cjdbarlow/Part-One/temperature.md

 ##Measurement of Humidity
-Humidity can be measured by a number of methods.
-The following are measures of **relative humidity**:
+Humidity can be measured by a number of methods:

-##Hair Hygrometer
+* **Hair Hygrometer**
 Hair (actual hair) changes elasticity depending on the humidity of air.
 Changes in elasticity can be related to changes in humidity.

-##Wet and Dry Bulb
+* **Wet and Dry Bulb**
 This system measures both temperature and relative humidity.

-Two thermometers are used.
-One is wrapped in a wick, which is attached to a water resevoir.
+    * Two thermometers are used
+        * One is wrapped in a wick, which is attached to a water reservoir
         This is the wet thermometer.

-The dry thermometer gives a measurement of surrounding air temperature, as would be expected.
+        * The dry thermometer gives a measurement of surrounding air temperature

-The wet thermometer is cooled due to evaporative cooling from the wick, as high energy water molecules become vapour, leaving only low energy molecules behind.
-The **temperature difference** between the thermometers is therefore a function of the latent heat of vaporisation of water, and how much evaporative cooling is occurring, which in turn is a function of humidity.
-In 100% relative humidity, no evaporative cooling will take place and the temperatures will be equal.
-As humidity decreases, the temperature difference will become more marked, and humidity can be calculated.
+    * The wet thermometer is cooled due to evaporative cooling from the wick
+    High energy water molecules become vapour, leaving only low energy molecules behind.
+    * The **temperature difference** between the thermometers is a function of:
+        * Latent heat of vaporisation of water
+        * How much evaporative cooling is occurring
+        This is function of humidity.
+            * At 100% relative humidity, no evaporative cooling will take place and the temperatures will be equal
+            * As humidity decreases, the temperature difference will become more marked, and humidity can be calculated

 ##Humidification
 Humidification refers to increasing the water content of inspired patient gases.
 Methods of humidification can be: